 As a solution to this problem, researchers have created different versions of self-cleaning panels over time.
 There are nano-hydrophobic coatings that have been developed to keep panels clean for a longer period.
 Their water-repelling property is core to its cleaning ability.
-Some of these solutions also prevent algal formation and bird faeces from sticking to solar panels.
+Some of these solutions also prevent algae formation and bird feces from sticking to solar panels.

-In another effort, a team of researchers from MIT and Masdar Institute of Technology are currently developing a low cost super-coating that enhances the self-cleaning, abrasion-resistance, self-healing, anti-reflection and anti-static properties of solar cells.
+In another effort, a team of researchers from MIT and Masdar Institute of Technology is currently developing a low-cost super coating that enhances the self-cleaning, abrasion-resistance, self-healing, anti-reflection and anti-static properties of solar cells.
 A multi-property solution like this sounds ambitious which also means it is challenging.

 Self-cleaning panels, if commercially available, can reduce O&M expenses to a considerable extent which eventually means better returns on investment.